icn-navigator/Documentation/README.md

-# ICN Navigator Documentation

-This repository is for all external product documentation.
+Internal planning and documentation for the ICN Navigator COMP30022 IT Project.